 What little training American police receive is still informed by the era of high crime.
 Police spend the vast majority of their time on crowd control, domestic disputes, false burglary and false fire alarms, traffic incidents and vandalism, and just 4 percent of their time on violent crimes.
-Yet that is what they train for.
+Yet it’s violent crime they train for.

 Recruits spend 168 of their 840 hours of training on self-defense and the use of force, 42 hours on criminal investigations and 38 hours on operating an emergency vehicle.
-Just 10 hours are set aside to teach them about mental illness and a mere 9 hours are devoted to conflict management and mediation.
+Just 10 hours are set aside to teach aspiring cops about mental illness and 9 hours are devoted to conflict management and mediation.

 Police spending per capita has nearly doubled in the United States in the last 25 years, when per-capita homicides fell by a third.